annalostinspace/annalostincode.github.io/content/posts/Linux - simplified.md

 > Free is not necessarily meant as in no cost.
 More so it is meant as without restriction to copy, edit and distribute said program.

 Linux was originally developed for personal computers.
-Nowadays it is used for smartphones, servers, fridges and so on.
+Nowadays it is also used for smartphones, servers, fridges and so on.
 It runs on more platforms than any other operating system.

 ## Something something